smart-paper/SmartPaper/README.md

 A repository for providing and sharing information about smart paper.

-Be free from all bisphenols!</br>
+Protect nature, and nature will protect you!</br>
-Protect nature, and nature will protect you!
+Be free from all bisphenols...

 Supports various types of paper, including order forms, receipts, number tickets(number tags), coupons, and tickets.